Information About Jon - Oxford teacher - (22 reviews)

 I also teach Irish whistle and folk singing techniques for those who take up the guitar/ukulele.

 I have taught all ages and all abilities for over 20 years.
 I also teach singing and performance skills to build people's confidence.
-However, I must stress that I prefer not to teach young children.
+However, I must stress that I do not teach children under 13.

 Whatever your ability, I will make a tailored programme to fit you.
 Usually a lesson would be about an hour.
 I generally prefer to arrange lessons according to your (and my) availablity, so there is no set "course" of lessons.
 I will often make a video of the lesson which I can email to you. plus some visual aids (tablature system which is very simple to learn).